 - Expanded Universe says this is not the first time he's encountered a Jedi coverup.
 He ran into Zayne Carrick and helped Zayne escape from both Saul Karath and the Jedi authorities because he "knew" the kid was innocent.

-- Telos is where the Jedi dumped Force-Sensitives that didn't make the cut for Padawan status.
-The Telosians are decended from those washouts.
+- Telos is historically an Agricorps world, staffed by Force-sensitives who declined or washed out of Jedi training.
 We know that Force sensitivity strongly runs In the Blood.
 We know Carth is a native of Telos.
 And we saw what happened to Carth's son.

 Like Revan and Bastila, Carth and Revan are Force-bonded